-The Parties waive all rights to trial by jury in any action or proceeding instituted in connection with these Terms of Use, including, without limitation, the Stat Crew Application and/or the Web Services.
-Any controversy or claim arising out of or relating to these Terms of Use and/or the Stat Crew Application and/or the Web Services shall be settled by binding arbitration in accordance with the commercial arbitration rules of the American Arbitration Association.
+The Parties waive all rights to trial by jury in any action or proceeding instituted in connection with these Terms of Use, including, without limitation, the Stat Crew Application.
+Any controversy or claim arising out of or relating to these Terms of Use and/or the Stat Crew Application shall be settled by binding arbitration in accordance with the commercial arbitration rules of the American Arbitration Association.
 Any such controversy or claim shall be arbitrated on an individual basis, and shall not be consolidated in any arbitration with any claim or controversy of any other party.
 The arbitration shall be conducted in the State of New York, in the City of New York, County of New York.
-Any cause of action filed by you with respect to these Terms of Use and/or the Stat Crew Application and/or the Web Services must be filed within ninety (90) days after the occurrence of the facts giving rise to the cause of action, otherwise the cause will be forever barred.
+Any cause of action filed by you with respect to these Terms of Use and/or the Stat Crew Application must be filed within ninety (90) days after the occurrence of the facts giving rise to the cause of action, otherwise the cause will be forever barred.

-16. TERMINATION AND SURVIVAL.
+16. EXPIRATION, TERMINATION AND SURVIVAL.

-Your right to use Stat Crew Application and the Web Services automatically terminates if you violate these Terms of Use.
-We also reserve the right, in our sole discretion, to suspend your access to all or part of Stat Crew Application and/or the Web Services, if you are delinquent in payment, with or without notice.
-Section 7 (except for the license we grant to you to use the Stat Crew Application and/or use the Web Services, which shall terminate), Section 9 and Sections 11 through 17 shall survive any termination of these Terms of Use and continue to govern any interaction between the Parties.
+Your right to use Stat Crew Application automatically terminates if you violate these Terms of Use.
+We also reserve the right, in our sole discretion, to suspend your access to all or part of Stat Crew Application if you are delinquent in payment, with or without notice.
+Section 7 (except for the license we grant to you to use the Stat Crew Application which shall terminate), Section 9 and Sections 11 through 17 shall survive any termination of these Terms of Use and continue to govern any interaction between the Parties.
+Upon the expiration or early termination of the license to the Stat Crew Application, you are required to delete the Stat Crew Application from any and all devices you have downloaded the application to.